 Competency management takes time and effort so it’s important to keep all stakeholders motivated to do their part.
 What better way to motivate stakeholders to participate in competency management activities than to explain the value and what each stakeholder type will gain?

 Senior Leadership.
 Communicate to senior leadership the value of assessing and adjusting your competency management process.
-A few key components that may be most important to leadership include: How the competency management process will align with company goals, how it will allow the company to grow or progress in the marketplace and how it will affect the company’s bottom line.
+A few key components that may be most important to leadership include: How the process will align with company goals, how it will allow the company to grow or progress in the marketplace and how it will affect the company’s bottom line.

 Management.
 Explain to management the importance of carrying out their designated competency management tasks.
 Whether it’s evaluating employees, giving feedback on the framework, or simply communicating competency management items for their staff to complete, each manager’s competency efforts affect how well their teams(s) adopt the process.